Dataset Distillation with Infinitely Wide Convolutional Networks: Experimental Details

 Then regularized ZCA is the transformation which applies layer normalization to each flattened feature vector (i.e. standardize each feature vector along the feature axis) and then multiplies the resulting feature by $W_\lambda$.
 (The case $\lambda =0$ is ordinary ZCA preprocessing).
 Our implementation of regularized ZCA preprocessing follows that of \cite{shankar2020neural}.
 We apply regularized ZCA preprocessing for RGB datasets, with $\lambda = 100$ for SVHN and $0.1$ for CIFAR-10 and CIFAR-100 unless stated otherwise.
-We obtained these values by tuning the regularization strength on a 5K subset of training and validation data. \item \textbf{Label training}: This is a boolean hyperparameter in all our KIP training experiments.
+We obtained these values by tuning the regularization strength on a 5K subset of training and validation data.
+If a dataset has no ZCA preprocessing, then it has standard preprocessing. \item \textbf{Label training}: This is a boolean hyperparameter in all our KIP training experiments.
 When true, we optimize the support labels $y_s$ in the KIP algorithm.
 When false, they remain fixed at their initial (centered one-hot) values. \end{itemize}

 Other experimental details include the following.
 We use NTK parameterization\footnote{Improved standard parameterization of NTK is described in~\citet{sohl2020infinite}.} for exact computation of infinite-width neural tangent kernels.
 For KIP training, we use target batch size of 5K (the number of elements of $(X_t, y_t)$ in (\ref{eq:loss})) and train for up to 50K iterations\footnote{In practice, most of the convergence is achieved after a thousand steps, with a slow, logarithmic increase in test performance with more iterations in many instances, usually when there is label training.} (some runs we end early due to training budget or because test performance saturated).
-We used the Adam optimizer with learning rate 0.04 for CIFAR-10, CIFAR-100, and 0.01 for the remaining datasets unless otherwise stated.
+We used the Adam optimizer with learning rate 0.04 for CIFAR-10 and CIFAR-100, and 0.01 for the remaining datasets unless otherwise stated.
 Our kernel regularizer $\lambda$ in (\ref{eq:loss}), instead of being a fixed constant, is adapted to the scale of $K_{X_sX_s}$, namely

 where $\lambda_0 = 10^{-6}$.